Glacier National Park Elopement Guide

 Planning your elopement at Glacier National Park is exciting and full of possibilities, but it’s important couples follow the park’s rules and regulations.

-Weddings and elopements at Glacier National Park require a special use permit, which includes a $100 fee.
+Weddings and elopements at Glacier National Park require a special use permit, which includes a $125 fee.
+It doesn’t matter how many guests you have with you.
+If you’re only taking photos at the park (with no vow exchange), then you do not need a permit.

-A great tip to consider is contacting their special park use office before submitting your application to make sure your date is available, (406) 888-7832
+A great tip to consider is contacting their special park use office before submitting your application to make sure your date is available, at (406) 888-7832.

 There are some exceptions including children 15 years of age or younger and adults 62 years of age or older.